derbyjs/derby/index.md

 {% endhighlight %}
 </div>

-## The realtime future of applications

-Web apps have been converging toward increasingly realtime interaction, but frameworks have not kept pace.
-In the web's initial request / response model, all rendering and logic could be organized neatly within server code.
-AJAX complicated matters, and client-side frameworks emerged to update specific parts of a page.
-However, as realtime interactions become more commonplace, users will expect all data to update in realtime, across all browsers and all users.
-Derby is designed for the future when all apps are realtime and collaborative by default.
+## Introduction

 Derby includes a powerful data synchronization engine called [Racer](http://racerjs.com/) that automatically syncs data between browsers, servers, and a database.
 Models subscribe to changes on specific objects, enabling granular control of data propagation without defining channels.
 Racer supports offline usage and conflict resolution out of the box, which greatly simplifies writing multi-user applications.

 Derby applications load immediately and can be indexed by search engines, because the same templates render on both server and client.
 In addition, templates define bindings, which instantly update the view when the model changes and vice versa.
 Derby makes it simple to write applications that load as fast as a search engine, are as interactive as a document editor, and work offline.

-## Features
+### Features

 * **HTML templates**: [Mustache](http://mustache.github.com/mustache.5.html)-like templates are rendered into HTML on both the server and client.
 Because they render on the server, pages display immediately---even before any scripts are downloaded.
 Templates are mostly just HTML, so designers can understand and modify them.

-* **Client and server routing**: The same routes produce a single-page browser app and an [Express](http://expressjs.com/) server app.
-Links render instantly with push/pop state changes in modern browsers, while server rendering provides access to search engines and browsers without JavaScript.

 * **View bindings**: In addition to HTML rendering, templates specify live bindings between the view and model.
 When model data change, the view updates the properties, text, or HTML neccessary to reflect the new data.
 When the user interacts with the page---such as editing the value of a text input---the model data are updated.

+* **Client and server routing**: The same routes produce a single-page browser app and an [Express](http://expressjs.com/) server app.
+Links render instantly with push/pop state changes in modern browsers, while server rendering provides access to search engines and browsers without JavaScript.

 * **Model syncing**: Model changes are automatically sychronized with the server and all clients subscribed to the same data over [Socket.IO](http://socket.io/).